-Winning the battle against pediatric cancer takes a team approach — a team with the strength of many disciplines to provide advanced pediatric cancer treatment.
+Winning the battle against pediatric cancer takes a team approach — a team with the strength of many disciplines working together to provide advanced pediatric cancer treatment.

-Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine, provides advanced childhood cancer care to families in Kentucky, Southern Indiana and beyond.
+Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine, provides individualized childhood cancer care to families in Kentucky, Southern Indiana and beyond.

-Norton Children’s Cancer Institute was formed by combining the resources of the Addison Jo Blair Cancer Care Center at Norton Children’s Hospital with Norton Cancer Institute, in affiliation with the University of Louisville School of Medicine.
+Norton Children’s Cancer Institute was formed by combining the resources of the Addison Jo Blair Cancer Care Center at Norton Children’s Hospital with Norton Cancer Institute.
 Norton Children’s Cancer Institute provides the region with the latest advancements in pediatric cancer care and programs.

 “It is easy to smile when life rolls along like a sweet song, but worthy are these children who are able to keep their smile and be joyful when things in their life have gone so wrong.”

 We Treat All Forms of Pediatric Cancer and Blood Disorders

 Whether your child experiences a rare tumor or a blood disorder, if they need a bone marrow transplant or surgery, we provide care that treats the whole child with a focus on limiting any long-term effects.
 No matter your child’s age when diagnosed, we offer age-appropriate care and support to guide them as they grow.

 Collaboration With UofL School of Medicine For Your Child’s Care